Djokovic in limbo as he fights deportation from Australia - WHIZ News

-BRISBANE, Australia (AP) — Novak Djokovic spent a day confined to a hotel room waiting for a court to deal with the confronting prospect of a possible deportation from Australia.
+Novak Djokovic spent a day confined in an immigration detention hotel waiting for a court ruling and dealing with the prospect of deportation from Australia because of an issue with his visa application relating to COVID-19 vaccination regulations.

-The 20-time Grand Slam singles winner will spend at least another night there, in immigration detention, as he fights against the deportation move.
+The 20-time major champion from Serbia will spend at least another night in immigration detention, probably even the weekend, with his chances of playing in this month’s Australian Open in limbo.

-With his entry denied and his visa canceled by Australian Border Force officials who rejected his evidence to support a medical exemption for the country’s strict COVID-19 vaccination rules, Djokovic had to trade the practice courts for the courts of law on Thursday.
+With his visa canceled by Australian Border Force officials who rejected his evidence to support a medical exemption from the country’s strict COVID-19 vaccination rules, Djokovic had to trade the practice courts for the law courts on Thursday.

-The nine-time champion’s chance of playing in the Australian Open starting Jan.
-17 remains in limbo.

-Federal Circuit Court Judge Anthony Kelly said there was a delay in receiving the application for a review of the visa decisions and the temporary ban on Djokovic’s deportation.
-A lawyer for the government agreed the 34-year-old Djokovic should not be deported before Friday at the earliest, while the hearing was adjourned until Monday.
+Federal Circuit Court Judge Anthony Kelly adjourned Djokovic’s case until Monday because of a delay in receiving the application for a review of the visa decisions and the temporary ban on his deportation.
+A lawyer for the government agreed the 34-year-old tennis player should not be deported before the next hearing.

-Djokovic’s trip was contentious well before he landed, with the conservative federal government and the left-leaning state government of Victoria seemingly having conflicting views over what constituted acceptable medical grounds for an exemption to Australia’s vaccination policy for foreign travelers.
+Djokovic’s trip was contentious before he landed, when it emerged the conservative federal government and the left-leaning state government of Victoria had differing views about what constituted acceptable grounds for an exemption to Australia’s vaccination policy for visitors.

-That would have been okay to enter the tournament, but apparently not the country.
+That would have been OK to enter the tournament, but apparently not the country.

-After a long-haul flight, he spent the night trying to convince border authorities he had all the necessary documentation, but the Australian Border Force issued an early morning statement saying Djokovic failed to meet entry requirements.
+After a long-haul flight, Djokovic spent the night trying to convince the authorities he had all the necessary documentation, but the Australian Border Force issued a statement saying he failed to meet entry requirements.

-“The rule is very clear,” Prime Minister Scott Morrison told a news conference.
+“The rule is very clear,” Australian Prime Minister Scott Morrison said.
 “You need to have a medical exemption.
 He didn’t have a valid medical exemption.
 We make the call at the border, and that’s where it’s enforced.”

 Health Minister Greg Hunt said the visa cancellation followed a review of Djokovic’s medical exemption by border officials who looked “at the integrity and the evidence behind it.”

-The president of Djokovic’s native Serbia blasted the “harassment” of the star.
-Djokovic was transferred Thursday morning to a secure hotel which is controlled by immigration officials and has previously housed asylum seekers and refugees.
-Supporters draped in Serbian flags gathered outside during the afternoon in a show of support.
+Djokovic was transferred Thursday morning to a secure hotel controlled by immigration officials that also houses asylum seekers and refugees.

-In the meantime, Djokovic’s lawyers launched the legal action which has delayed, at least temporarily, his deportation.
+Serbian President Aleksandar Vucic said he had spoken to Djokovic and that his government is asking that, before Monday, the 20-time major champion be allowed to move to a house he has rented and “not to be in that infamous hotel.”

+“I’m afraid that this overkill will continue,” Vucic said.
+“When you can’t beat someone, then you do such things.”

-Quarantine-free access wouldn’t have been an issue if Djokovic could show he was fully vaccinated for the coronavirus.
-Instead he applied for the exemption, a route that only became an option in recent months after Victoria state backed away from a full no-vaccination, no-play policy.
+Quarantine-free access wouldn’t have been an issue if Djokovic could have shown he was fully vaccinated against the coronavirus.
+Instead he applied for an exemption, which only became an option in recent months after Victoria state backed away from a full no-vaccination, no-play policy.

 Questions have now been raised about the approval of the exemption.